Three Keys doctors qualify to prescribe medical marijuana – legal in one month

 With the passing of Amendment 2 on Nov.
 8, Florida residents suffering from debilitating medical disease may seek out medicinal marijuana as a form of treatment.
 Beginning on Jan.
 3, physicians who have completed training with the Florida Medical Association, and are qualified by the state, will be able to prescribe patients medical marijuana.
 In Monroe County, there are three so far.

 Key Largo’s Dr. Bobbie Krause Leben and Dr. Ian Rae, and Tavernier’s Sandra Schwemmer, can use medical marijuana to treat such diseases as cancer, epilepsy, glaucoma, HIV, AIDS, PTSD, ALS, Crohn’s disease, Parkinson’s disease and multiple sclerosis.
+It also is said to help anxiety and a variety of depression symptoms.
 Statewide, about 200 doctors have qualified to prescribe medical marijuana.

 “I view it as another option for treating people with pain,” said Dr. Leben, who specializes in non-surgical orthopedics.
 “For example, arthritis causes inflammation.
 If a patient couldn’t take anti inflammation medication because of kidney disease, they now have another tool for fighting pain.
 It’s also a way to treat pain without the side effects that opioids might have, like constipation and dizziness.”